search-openmobilesearch

 National Urban Poverty Eradication Fund as setup and notified by Central Government

-Note: No deduction shall be allowed under this Section in respect of donation made in cash exceeding 2000/- or if Gross Total Income includes Income from Profit / Gains from Business / Profession
+Note: No deduction shall be allowed under this Section in respect of donation made in cash exceeding ₹ 2000/- or if Gross Total Income includes income from Profit / Gains of Business / Profession

 Deduction towards Donations made to Political Party or Electoral Trust